silentorb/game-design/general/game-engine-comparison-matrix.md

     * This is not legal advice, but it is probable that Unity can only practically enforce their terms when there is a published game
 * In essence, Unity's terms discourage contractors and agencies who only dabble with Unity
 * Conversely, Unity's terms prefer customers who are either pure hobbyists or dedicated game developers

-### Targets Senior Developers

-* The foundation of Unity's architecture was overly targeted toward amateur programmers
-  * Unity could have been designed out of the gate with an advanced lower level and an easier higher level, but instead it had a single easy level, resulting in the original Unity being a toy instead of a serious developer tool
-    * This initial architecture direction probably did not save time in reaching market, but instead would have led to a codebase that tripped over itself
-* Unity has been gradually remedying this amateur foundation over the past decade but there is still a lot of legacy residue

 ### Elegant Programming